 When applying for your student visa for Australia, you will generally need:

 - Proof of enrolment (your electronic confirmation of enrolment)

 - Your visa application fee

 - Academic and work experience documents

-- Evidence of your English proficiency skills (book your place in the IELTS test)
+- Evidence of your English proficiency skills (IELTS test)